richardnair/richardnair.github.io/_pages/research.md

 **CLEANFOREST**
 [CLEANFOREST: Joint effects of CLimate Extremes and Atmospheric depositioN on European FORESTs](https://cleanforest.eu/) (PI: Rosella Guerrieri, University Bologna) is an EU COST Action bringing together researchers across the EU and beyond to work on forest responses to global change.
-Richard is a working group co-lead in WG4 of the project.
+Richard is a working group co-lead in WG4 of the project and also collaborates on WG3.

 **Other Collaborations**
 The PSF group also collaborates with engineering teaching.
 In particular, we have suponsored/supported [SUGAR NETWORK](https://sugar-network.org/) projects which have produced tools for detecting tree health from images and tools to measure soil properties.